voidabhi/TravelApp/README.md

 # Zomatify

-Discover local places at a speed of light.
+Search for local places at a speed of light.

 ![Zomatify](app/src/main/res/drawable/messages.png)